oliviawestmacottssw/SSW.Rules.Content/rules/setup---do-you-have-a-dedicated-working-space/rule.md

 ---

-​​Just like when going to work, it is good to have a space that is completely dedicated to your job.
+Just like when going to work, it is good to have a space that is completely dedicated to your job.
 This will allow you to get into a work mindset when in this space, but also at the end of the day or during breaks allow you to remove yourself from the work environment,.

-​Having downtime from work is important for your mental health so don't not turn your entire home into your workspace.​
+Having downtime from work is important for your mental health so don't not turn your entire home into your workspace.